GSF-001/gsf-ecosystem/README.md

 GSF is an experiment in building digital infrastructure that can operate with minimal human intervention.

 ---
+> This repository documents a system designed to remain operational
+> even if its original authors disappear.
 ### What This Is GSF👨🏻‍💻

 GSF is not a product.